gxrj/dev-environment/debian-install.md

       sudo apt-cache search ath10k/
       sudo apt install firmware-atheros

-* Install your desired packages like desktop environment and other things, in this case its installing kde plasma desktop environment and other utilities
+Install your desired packages like desktop environment and other things:

+* [Optional] If you desire to use kde-plasma the minimal set of utilities is:

       sudo apt install kde-plasma-desktop plasma-nm ark kwrite gwenview qapt-deb-installer okular okular-extra-backends -y sudo apt purge kdeconnect -y

+* [Optional] for xfce4:

+      sudo apt install xfce4 xfce4-power-manager xfce4-terminal nm-tray lightdm slick-greeter gdebi menulibre

 * Set the system to local time if you have dualboot